The best skin care products for people over 40, according to derms | CNN Underscored

 456 Skin Day Hack ($65; 456skin.com)

 “The hyaluronic acid and natural moisturizing factor of this cream provides great hydration,” says Carlos of this product from his own line.
 “Also, the niacinamide and hemp seed oil helps to calm inflammation.
-This is particularly important for melanin rich-skin as inflammation can lead to unwanted hyperpigmentation.”
+This is particularly important for melanin-rich skin, as inflammation can lead to unwanted hyperpigmentation.”

 Olay Regenerist Retinol24 Night Moisturizer ($37.49; target.com)

 Carlos says this is an excellent retinol for novices “because it’s gentle and less likely to cause irritation.
-It also contains niacinamide and B3 helps calm inflammation that can induce aging.”
+It also contains niacinamide, and B3 helps calm inflammation that can induce aging.”

 Rodan and Fields Redefine Overnight Cream ($90; rodanandfields.com)

 Zeichner recommends patients use this as a hydrating base because it “delivers niacinamide to the skin to soothe inflammation,” he says.
-“It also contains skin strengthening peptides and bakuchiol to help stimulate collagen.”
+“It also contains skin-strengthening peptides and bakuchiol to help stimulate collagen.”

 SkinMedica Retinol Complex ($93; dermstore.com)